The Constitutional Court rejects the suspension of the Agents’ Law

 AI

-The announced on October 9 that it had decided to accept certain appeals against the Foreign Agents Law for substantive consideration, but to deny the petitioners’ request of suspending the validity of disputed norms until the final decision in the case.
+The Constitutional Court announced on October 9 that it had decided to accept certain appeals against the Foreign Agents Law substantive consideration, but to deny the petitioners’ request of suspending the validity of disputed norms until the final decision the case.

 The Court determined that the applicants had not provided enough evidence that the organizations that will continue to work as ‘foreign agent’ will suffer substantial reputational damages for the law to suspend before the Court makes its final ruling.
 The Court noted that, if the law is found to be unconstitutional by the Court, the situation will return back to the way it was before it was enacted.
 Therefore, any reputational damage caused will be gone.